 Clare has a legal and financial services background.
-She was a solicitor with Clifford Chance in London involved in international capital markets transactions.
-Since moving to New Zealand in 2004, she has played an integral role in the development of Murray & Co (investment banking firm), in particular implementing and overseeing the compliance framework of the firm.
-She is a Director of Murray & Co, the Chair of Cantrabrainers Therapeutic Choir Charitable Trust, and is on the Board of the New Zealand Symphony Orchestra.
-She holds a Master of Arts from Oxford University, completed Law Society Finals at De Montfort University and is a Chartered Member of the Institute of Directors.
+She was a senior solicitor with Clifford Chance in London involved in international debt capital markets transactions.
+As co-founder of Murray & Co (investment banking firm), she has had a range of roles over the years, from legal and compliance to business development, and remains a non-executive Director of the firm.
+Her current executive role is at the University of Canterbury, where she is Director of Work-Integrated Learning.
+She is also Chair of Cantabrainers Therapeutic Choir Charitable Trust.
+She has a Masters in Music from Oxford University, Law Society Finals from De Montfort University and is a Chartered Member of the Institute of Directors NZ.